ron23/jekyll-now/_posts/2018-6-29-asyncModyleInitialization.md

 const b = () => {require('dynamoWrapper')(doB)};
 {% endhighlight %}

-ok, so another option is to have a class and init() that class, and have every function in that class access "this":
+This is basically removing the problem from one place to another. ok, so another option is to have a class and init() that class, and have every function in that class access "this":

 {% highlight js %}